-Advanced Services is where Satellite Services, Monitor Template Library, Global Monitors, Failover Status, Acknowledge Errors, Alert Reminder, Event Deduplication, and Advanced Settings can be viewed and changed.
+Advanced Services is where Satellite Services, Monitor Template Library, Global Monitors, Failover Status, Acknowledge Errors, Alert Reminder, and Event Deduplication settings can be viewed and changed.

-Updates is where you can view "Updates, Tips and News" which is a great way to get information on new features and view articles that are posted on our Network Wrangler - Tech Blog site.
+News and Updates is where you can view "Updates, Tips and News" which is a great way to get information on new features and view articles that are posted on our Network Wrangler - Tech Blog site.
 You can also check for product updates, manage local upgrades to satellites and check for license updates.